LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Reconstruct/readme.md

-# Physics-Informed Neural Network (PINN) with ROM-based Interpolation
+# Result Discussion of POD-PINN with KNN Interpolator

-This repository implements a reduced-order modeling (ROM) based Physics-Informed Neural Network (PINN) framework designed for fluid dynamics problems.
+This is a detailed discussion of the enhanced program `../ReconstructORI.py`(The method we adopted in the paper and with better performance, reproductivity and more readable and debugging friendlier code).
 It leverages pre-computed modal bases for the reconstruction of physical fields, and introduces a carefully balanced combination of **data loss** and **physics loss**.

 ---